LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 StarBLAST-Docker: Cloud Deployment for Medium  Classes (25-100)
 ***************************************************************

 To deploy StarBLAST setup in a cloud provider, you will need accounts with those providers.
-This example uses  `XSEDE's JetStream Cloud service <https://use.jetstream-cloud.org/>`_   You can access JetStream using an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account, a `Globus <https://www.globus.org/>`_ account, or via institutional access to XSEDE (search for your institution name from the drop down menu in JetStream's login page).
+This example uses  `XSEDE's JetStream Cloud service <https://use.jetstream-cloud.org/>`_.
+You can access JetStream using an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account, a `Globus <https://www.globus.org/>`_ account, or via institutional access to XSEDE (search for your institution name from the drop down menu in JetStream's login page).

-This setup uses a "Master" instance for the front-end sequenceServer and one or more "Worker" instances to distribute the computational load of running blast.
+This setup uses a "Foreman" instance for the front-end sequenceServer and one or more "Worker" instances to distribute the computational load of running blast.
 Docker containers are used to deploy the Master and Workers through deployment scripts.
 These deployment scripts are designed to:

-  + Get appropriate  `Worker <https://hub.docker.com/r/zhxu73/sequenceserver-scale-worker>`_ and `Master <https://hub.docker.com/r/zhxu73/sequenceserver-scale>`_ containers
+  + Get appropriate  `Worker <https://hub.docker.com/r/zhxu73/sequenceserver-scale-worker>`_ and `Foreman <https://hub.docker.com/r/zhxu73/sequenceserver-scale>`_ containers
   + Download specified BLAST databases (can customize)
-  + Launch sequenceServer front-end that can be accessed using the code: `<MASTER_IP_ADDRESS>` of the instance
+  + Launch sequenceServer front-end that can be accessed using the code: `<FOREMAN_IP_ADDRESS>` of the instance
-  + Connect factory of workers to the Master
+  + Connect factory of workers to the Foreman

-Launching Master & Worker Instances
+Launching Foreman & Worker Instances
 ===================================

 **1.**  Login to `JetStream Cloud <https://use.jetstream-cloud.org/>`_.